Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 \subsection{Data Modality}

-When the RF signal comes to receiver, it is descretizded with the same time step: $x[i] = x(i\delta t)$, where $x[i]$ is a complex value denoting I and Q components.
-The way how it is processed to be fed to features learning module $F$ is called a Data Modality - an important of the design space.
-In the current work, we use two types of data modalities: Raw I/Q and the proposed 2D constellation.
-The Raw I/Q is the convenient choice for OFDM protocol data; each observation \( x[i] = x[i]^I + jx[i]^Q \in \mathbb{C}^N \) is represented as a two-channel input:

-In this study, we argue that Raw I/Q representation produces poor quality under the realistic scenario assuming different transmitting messages because of the prevailing of semantic information $x_{symbols}(t)$ over the fingerprint information $r_{emittter}(t)$ (Eq. \ref{eq:rf_diffmsgs}).
+In the receiver, the RF signal is discretized with the same time step: $x[i] = x(i\delta t)$, where $x[i]$ is a complex value denoting I and Q components.
+The way it is processed to be fed to the features learning module $F$ is referred to as a data modality, an important part of the design space.
+In this work, we investigate two types of data modalities: raw I/Q data and a 2D constellation.
+The raw I/Q is the convenient choice for OFDM data; each observation \( x[i] = x[i]^I + jx[i]^Q \in \mathbb{C}^N \) is represented as a two-channel input: $X_{\text{in}}^{0i} = x^I[i], \quad X_{\text{in}}^{1i} = x^Q[i]$.
+In this study, we argue that the raw I/Q data modality produces poor quality under the realistic scenario, assuming different transmitting messages as described in Sec. \ref{subsec:random_scen} because of the prevalence of semantic information $x_{symbols}(t)$ over the fingerprint information $r_{emittter}(t)$ according to Eq. \ref{eq:rf_diffmsgs}.
+To address this issue, one can transform the data in a time-invariant manner: